STYJ/Web3-Utils-Repo/README.md

 6. Fee burner contract address
 7. Kyber Network address

+### `getReserveBalances.js` - Get Reserve Balances
+Reads the `./currencies` API, then for each reserve, obtains the ETH and token balances.

+### `getReserveStatuses.js` - Get Reserve Status
+Iterates through each reserve to see if they return a conversion rate for their token pair(s).

 ### `getTokenInfo.js` - Get Token Info
 Useful for use in other scripts.
 Parameters below:
 1. Network: What network to use.
 Exclude staging.